 PIA and SPAR believe that the Merger will result in long-term strategic benefits.
 However, the realization of these benefits will depend on whether management of the Combined Company can integrate the operations of the SPAR Companies and the PIA Companies in an efficient and effective manner.

-Based upon a number of factors, the Combined Company may encounter difficulties integrating the operations of the SPAR Companies and the PIA Companies.
-The Combined Company may also experience the loss of key personnel.
-Although both the PIA Companies and the SPAR Companies have substantial in-store merchandising activities, PIA and SPAR use different strategies and technologies, target different client segments and also offer different services.
+Although the PIA Companies and the SPAR Companies have substantial in-store merchandising activities, PIA and SPAR use different strategies and technologies, target different client segments and also offer different services.
 The integration of the PIA Companies and the SPAR Companies, which have previously operated independently, will require substantial effort from the Combined Company, including the coordination of their sales and marketing efforts and integration of their product lines and personnel.
 Further, the SPAR Marketing Companies are still in the process of integrating certain of their operations with those of SMCI, which acquired substantially all of the assets of MCI in January 1999.
-There can be no assurance that the benefits expected from the integration of PIA and SPAR will be realized.
+There can be no assurance that the Combined Company will be able to integrate the operations of the SPAR Companies and the PIA Companies without encountering difficulties or experiencing the loss of key personnel, or that the benefits expected from such integration will be realized.

-The Combined Company may not be successful as an integrated provider of in-store merchandising or other outsourced marketing services.
-In addition, its targeted clients may not accept the Combined Company as a provider of such services.
-If management's attention is diverted by any difficulties encountered in the transition process (such as the interruption of, or a loss of momentum in, the activities of the SPAR Companies and the PIA Companies, problems associated with integration of management information and reporting systems, and delays in implementation of consolidation plans) the Combined Company may be unable to realize anticipated benefits from the Merger.
+The Combined Company may not be successful as an integrated provider of in-store merchandising or other outsourced marketing services and/or its targeted clients may not accept the Combined Company as a provider of such services.
+In addition, the diversion of the attention of management and any difficulties encountered in the transition process (including the interruption of, or a loss of momentum in, the activities of the SPAR Companies and the PIA Companies, problems associated with integration of management information and reporting systems, and delays in implementation of consolidation plans) could also have an adverse impact on the Combined Company's ability to realize anticipated synergies from the Merger.

-THE COMBINED COMPANY MAY FAIL TO ACHIEVE BENEFICIAL SYNERGIES FROM THE
+FAILURE TO ACHIEVE BENEFICIAL SYNERGIES

-SPAR and PIA management have entered into the Merger Agreement with the expectation that the Merger will result in beneficial synergies to the Combined Company.
+SPAR and PIA management have entered into the Merger Agreement with the expectation that the Merger will result in beneficial synergies.
 Achieving these anticipated synergies will depend on a number of factors, including, without limitation, the successful integration of SPAR's and PIA's operations and general and industry-specific economic factors.
-If these benefits are not achieved, the revenues of the Combined Company could decline.
-Among the expected benefits during 1999 are savings of (1) approximately \$.4 million from improved rates for telecommunications due to volume discounts and the use of SPAR's infrastructure, (2) approximately \$.7 million from centralized recruiting and salary and benefit expense management, (3) approximately \$1.2 million in reduced travel related expenses due to the larger pool of employees located in more geographic regions, (4) approximately \$1.8 million from streamlining PIA field management through the use of SPAR's Internet-based and other technology, and (5) approximately \$1.1 million from the elimination of redundant equipment, facilities and related expenses.
-Even if the Combined Company is able to integrate the technological systems and other operations of the PIA Companies and the SPAR Companies, and economic conditions remain stable, there can be no assurance that any of the anticipated synergies will be achieved.
-See "-- PIA and SPAR Have a History of Losses and the Combined Company May Be Unprofitable in the Future."
+The Combined Company intends to integrate SPAR's Internet and other technological capabilities to reduce costs and operate more efficiently and to pursue field expense and other cost reductions.
+Even if the Combined Company is able to integrate the technological systems and other operations of the PIA Companies and the SPAR Companies, and economic conditions remain stable, the anticipated synergies still may not be achieved.
+See "--History of Losses."